syncfusion-content/windowsforms-docs/WindowsForms/TileLayout/Hosting-ImageStreamer-as-Tile-Items.md

 ## ShowNavigator

-Navigator to navigate the slide show direction is enabled when the ShowNavigator property is True.
+Navigator which is used to navigate the slide show direction is shown when the `ShowNavigator` property is True.
 To enable this property SlideShow must be true.

 {% tabs %}

 {% highlight C# %}

-// Show the Navigator
+// Shows the Navigator

 this.imageStreamer1.ShowNavigator = true;